AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-9-favorite-video-games-of-all-time.md

 Set in a steampunk industrial empire that's engulfed in war and plagued by disease-carrying rats, Dishonored tells the story of legendary Corvo Attano, Lord Protector to the royal family.
 That honorary title is taken from Corvo when the Empress is assassinated in his presence, right in front of her daughter, Lady Emily.
 Corvo is entrusted with the Empress's one parting wish: that he protect Emily from those who would do her harm.
 Shortly after, he's apprehended, wrongfully implicated in the murder, and sent to prison.

 <figure>
-    {% include posts/picture.html img="dishonored-intro" format="JPG" alt="Corvo Attano being apprehended and arrested for the murder of the Empress." %}
+    {% include posts/picture.html img="dishonored-intro" alt="Corvo Attano being apprehended and arrested for the murder of the Empress." %}
     <figcaption>Image credits: <a href="https://www.youtube.com/watch?v=hAjtE47QLJg">TOTO62822</a></figcaption>
 </figure>